dashdotrobot/bicyclewheel/content/articles/articles/ferris-wheel-day.md

 > Julian Hawthorne (son of Nathaniel Hawthorne)

-Prior to 1869, bicycle wheels were constructed in the same fashion (and often by the same craftsmen) as carriage wheels: a heavy, wooden rim was supported by stout wooden spokes, which carried the weight of the vehicle through compression.
+Prior to 1869, bicycle wheels were constructed in the same fashion (and often by the same craftsmen) as carriage wheels: a heavy, wooden rim was supported by stout wooden spokes which carried the weight of the vehicle through compression.
+The carriage wheel was heavy and prone to failure.
+Its diameter was severely limited by the tendency of the spokes to buckle under compression.

+The tension-spoked wheel was nothing short of revolutionary: instead of carrying compression, the spokes were given an initial tension in order to prevent them from going slack under the weight of the bike and rider.
+Eliminating the risk of buckling allowed the use of slender metal wire in place of the thick wooden spokes, permitting larger and lighter wheels.
+Practically every bicycle wheel ridden today uses this design.

+Searles and his audience pondered the similarities between the bicycle wheel and the Ferris Wheel:

+> _Mr.
+N. P. Bowler_: "I would like to know if there is anything about the construction of that wheel that would be injurious or detrimental, supposing it should be put upon the ground...
+Is the construction anything like our bicycles?"

+> _The Chair_: "...there is nothing in the design of the wheel to prevent it from rolling on the ground..."

+> _Mr.
+Gifford_: "Begging your pardon, I cannot agree with Mr. Porter in regard to that wheel rolling on the ground as in case of a bicycle wheel.
+[The Ferris Wheel] is supported in its circumference at thirty-six points.
+If you rest it on the ground you must rest it at one point... it would 'squash out' to use a common phrase, and the rods would break and the ring would flatten out."